Lancetnik/Propan/README.md

 ## Dependencies

-Propan has dependencies management policy close to `pytest fixtures`.
+**Propan** a has dependencies management policy close to `pytest fixtures`.
 You can specify in functions arguments which dependencies you would to use.
 Framework passes them from the global Context object.

 Already existed context fields are: *app*, *broker*, *context* (itself), *logger* and *message*.
-If you call not existed field, raises *pydantic.error_wrappers.ValidationError* value.
+If you call not existing field, raises *pydantic.error_wrappers.ValidationError* value.

 But you can specify your own dependencies, call dependencies functions (like `Fastapi Depends`) and [more](https://github.com/Lancetnik/Propan/tree/main/examples/dependencies).